HumanSignal/label-studio/docs/source/guide/auth_setup.md

 ## Manual member management

-If you want to leave only LDAP roles & workspace management, you can setup the following:
+If you want to leave only LDAP role & workspace management, you can setup the following:

 ```
 MANUAL_PROJECT_MEMBER_MANAGEMENT=0
 MANUAL_WORKSPACE_MANAGEMENT=0
 MANUAL_ROLE_MANAGEMENT=0
 ```

+These options will completely disable API and GUI interfaces for role and workspace member assignments.